Skip to main content

 Very few riders would request more power or performance after riding the Aprilia RSV4, but for those that believe one can never have too much, there’s the RSV4 1100 Factory.
 It’s the lightest, fastest, and most powerful RSV4 in Aprilia’s lineup.
 The way to do that includes using a large amount of carbon fiber, having aerodynamic body fairings that come straight from MotoGP, and high-tech riding systems.
 Of course, Aprilia used a firecracker of an engine.

-The RSV4 1100 Factory comes with a 1077 cc V4 engine that makes roughly 217 horsepower and 90 pound-feet of torque.
+The RSV4 1100 Factory has a 1077 cc V4 engine that makes roughly 217 horsepower and 90 pound-feet of torque.
 With that kind of power and a relatively low wet weight of 439 pounds, the RSV4 1100 Factory goes like an Italian missile in a straight line.

 2007 MV Agusta F4CC: 195 mph

 Companies that make motorcycles and cars rarely name their machines after people.
 It brings a lot of unnecessary risk to live up to its namesake.
 For the MV Agusta F4CC, the motorcycle was named after the late Claudio Castiglioni, who was MV Agusta’s managing director.
-While 2007 may not seem like it was that long ago, things in the motorcycle industry have changed drastically over 14 years, which makes the F4CC’s 195 mph top speed even more impressive.
+While 2007 may not seem like it was that long ago, things in the motorcycle industry have changed drastically, which makes the F4CC’s 195 mph top speed even more impressive.

 The F4CC uses a 1078 cc inline-four that produces about 200 horsepower and 92 pound-feet of torque.
 Power is only one part of the go-fast equation, with MV Agusta relying on exotic materials — at least for the time — to keep weight down.
 Carbon-fiber fairings and lightweight aluminum wheels meant the F4CC weighed just 413 pounds.
 The limiting factor with the F4CC’s top speed was its Pirelli Dragon Supercorsa Pro tires that would have been torn to shreds at speeds above 195 mph.